KristiyanDinev/NewsApp/README.md

 ### TODO
 - edit news in admin panel
 - Route the search results for user
-- display the current attachments and thumnnail when editing the post
 - server has to handle editing news.

 ### Software Requrements